Oriented Category Theory: Oriented categories

 \begin{remark} The monoidal localization $\pi_0 : \mS \leftrightarrows \Set$ gives rise to a monoidal localization that descends to a monoidal localization $\infty\Cat \leftrightarrows \infty\Cat^\strict$ for the Gray monoidal structures.
 In particular, the embedding $\infty\Cat^\strict \subset \infty\Cat$ is lax monoidal for the Gray monoidal structures.

 \end{remark}

 \begin{notation}

-Since the Gray tensor product defines a presentable monoidal structure on $\infty\Cat$, it is closed: for every $\infty$-category $\mC$ the functor admits a right adjoint $\Fun^\lax(\mC,-)$, and the functor admits a right adjoint $\Fun^\oplax(\mC,-)$. \end{notation}
+Since the Gray tensor product defines a presentably monoidal structure on $\infty\Cat$, it is closed: for every $\infty$-category $\mC$ the functor admits a right adjoint $\Fun^\lax(\mC,-)$, and the functor admits a right adjoint $\Fun^\oplax(\mC,-)$. \end{notation}

 \begin{definition}Let $\F,\G:\mC \to \mD $ be functors of $\infty$-categories. \begin{enumerate}[\normalfont(1)] \item A lax natural transformation $\F \to \G$ is a morphism in $\Fun^\lax(\mC,\mD)$.

 \item An oplax natural transformation $\F \to \G$ is a morphism in $\Fun^\oplax(\mC,\mD)$. \end{enumerate} \end{definition}